 The best description of the infant colony was provided by a Spanish agent who reported on the settlement in May or June of 1672.
 Camunas, a soldier in St. Augustine, was sent openly by the Spanish Governor of Florida with letters for the English Governor, but with secret instructions to observe the English settlement.
-The following descriptions are taken from the report Camunas made as sent to Spain by the Spanish Governor.
+The following descriptions are taken from the report Camunas made to the Spanish Governor who forwarded it to Spain.